mrash/psad/README.md

 # psad - Intrusion Detection with iptables Logs

 ## Introduction
-The Port Scan Attack Detector `psad` is lightweight system daemon written in is designed to work with Linux iptables/ip6tables/firewalld firewalling code to detect suspicious traffic such as port scans and sweeps, backdoors, botnet command and control communications, and more.
+The Port Scan Attack Detector `psad` is a lightweight system daemon written in is designed to work with Linux iptables/ip6tables/firewalld firewalling code to detect suspicious traffic such as port scans and sweeps, backdoors, botnet command and control communications, and more.
 It features a set of highly